 Viewing A Company Profile In Pitchbook

-In the previous guide, we demonstrate how to use the search bar in PitchBook to search for and select a company profile.
-In this article, we’ll explore the different tabs and sections containing all available information of a designated company profile.
+In the previous guide, we demonstrated how to use the search bar in PitchBook to search for and select a company profile.
+In this article, we’ll explore the different tabs and sections containing all available information that can be accessed from a designated company profile.

 Opening Up A Company Profile

-By default you’ll be brought to the Profile tab of Amazon.
+By default, you’ll be brought to the Profile tab of Amazon.
 A profile contains all of the critical information available for a particular entity on which PitchBook has researched and collected.
-On the top of the profile right next to the company’s ticker is a drop-down menu which you can use to select different profile types.
-You can choose to view Amazon’s profile as a public company, an acquirer, or other types of entity.
+On the top of the profile, right next to the company’s ticker, is a drop-down menu which you can use to select different profile types.
+You can choose to view Amazon’s profile as a public company, an acquirer, or as another type of entity.
 In this demonstration, we’ll consider Amazon as a public company.

 Another important piece of information to note is the Analyst Forecast (Consensus).
 This section provides an aggregated estimate on the target share price and forecasted EPS from analysts who are not affiliated with PitchBook.
 Based on those estimates, there is an analyst recommendation on whether investors should buy, hold, or sell the shares of that particular entity.
 This could be a good reference point for financial analysts when they are valuing the company and deciding whether it is a worthy investment.

-You can also find a summary on the key valuation metrics provided in Morningstar’s equity research reports, such as the estimated fair value of the stock, the price returns over various time periods, and the price multiples (P/E, P/B and P/CF).
-These metrics are useful when performing business valuation and comparing with similar industry peers.
+You can also find a summary of the key valuation metrics provided in Morningstar’s equity research reports, such as the estimated fair value of the stock, the price returns over various time periods, and the price multiples (P/E, P/B, and P/CF).
+These metrics are useful when performing business valuation and comparing the company with similar industry peers.

 General Information and Contact Information

 The General Information section provides a basic summary of the company.
-It includes a description of the company, the year founded, industry, verticals, the number of employees, and more other information.
-The Contact Information section provides the primary contact of the company, the primary office location and contact information.
+It includes a description of the company, the year it was founded, industry, verticals, the number of employees, and other information.
+The Contact Information section provides the primary contact for the company, the primary office location, and other contact information.